solid/process/code-of-conduct.md

 # Code of Conduct

-Personal threats or discriminatory threats towards arbitrary groups on Solid gitter, Solid forum, or the W3C Solid Community Group call and mailing list may result in a ban of the threatening individual by the Solid Manager.
+Personal threats or discriminatory threats towards arbitrary groups on Solid gitter, Solid forum, or the W3C Solid Community Group call and mailing list may result in a ban of the threatening individual by the CoC committee.

-Repeated and sustained straying from the [defined aims of the Solid gitter channels](https://github.com/solid/information#connect) may result in a ban of those individuals straying from those defined aims by the Solid Manager.
+Repeated and sustained straying from the [defined aims of the Solid gitter channels](https://github.com/solid/information#connect) may result in a ban of those individuals straying from those defined aims by the CoC committee.

 ## General Expectations
 Below are some general expectations around how participants of the Solid community are encouraged to behave.